 The Top 15 Dancehall Artists of All-Time

-While most of Dancehall’s popularity is among the West Indian culture, but its popularity has reached beyond places like the Caribbean, United Kingdom, New York City, Toronto, and even places of Central America like Costa Rica, and has expanded into places of Asia, Africa, and even Eastern European.
+While most of dancehall’s popularity is among the West Indian culture, but its popularity has reached beyond to places in the United Kingdom, the United States, Toronto, and even Central America’s Costa Rica, expanding as far as communities in Asia, Africa, and even Eastern European.

 Top 15 Dancehall Artists